HPInc/cloud_deployment_scripts/docs/README-aws.md

    ./kms_secrets_encryption.py </path/to/terraform.tfvars>
    ```

-The script will replace all the plaintext inside of terraform.tfvars with ciphertext.
+The script will replace all plaintext secrets inside of terraform.tfvars with ciphertext.
 Any text files specified under the secrets section as a path will also be encrypted.

 The script can also reverse the encryption by executing it with the '-d' flag.
 See script's documentation for details (--help).